Tehmo3/Not-A-Robot/README.md

 !link <username> - Sends a link that <username> has sent in the past.
 !song - Links a song from Soundcloud or Spotify that was previously linked in the chat.
 !whosaidthat - Starts a quiz!
 The bot will send a message and you have to try and guess who sent it!
+!wholinkedthat - Starts a quiz!
+The bot will send a link and you have to try and guess who sent it!
 ```

 # How to use